Void of Vision: What I'll Leave Behind and break up (2024–2025)

 In October the band returned with the release of the single "Angel Of Darkness" announcing tours in North America/Canada with Invent, Animate and Europe/United Kingdom with Stray From The Path.

 In June 2024, the band announced that a new album What I'll Leave Behind will be released on 20 September 2024.
 On November 14, the band announced that they will break up following a final headline tour in Australia in February 2025.
 The final show took place on 22 February at the Magnet House in Perth.
 The band's decision to split comes after reflecting on their decade-long journey, feeling they've accomplished everything they set out to achieve and reached a fulfilling end.
 Their focus is now on personal growth and moving forward, while celebrating their legacy with a final tour to honour their career.
 After their main headlining Farewell Tour, the band announced an additional final show in their home town of Melbourne scheduled for 5 July at The Forum.

 Musical style

 Void of Vision has been described as taking their musical influences from bands such as Northlane, Architects, Meshuggah and others.
 Their genre has been described as metalcore, nu metal, and industrial.
 Their live performances have been described as being aggressive and erratic.

+They cited influences including Memphis May Fire, Being as an Ocean, Skrillex, Nine Inch Nails and the Prodigy.